Organic Ingredients

 Fennel Seed (Foeniculum vulgare)

 A relative of parsley and carrots, fennel originated in the Mediterranean region, where it can still be found growing wild.
 Today it is cultivated as a seed-bearing plant in temperate climates in both Europe and Asia.
-It is most often used medicinally for gastrointestinal complaints, flatulence, and in cases of poor appetite.*
+It is most often used to help support digestive issues and in cases of poor appetite. *

 Papaya Fruit (Carica papaya)